 Internships

-The Academic Internship Program provides students with opportunities to gain firsthand experience working within an Italian business, artistic or cultural institution, or NGO while earning academic credit towards an undergraduate degree.
-Internships with Syracuse Florence are professional experiences that allow students, above all, to acquire soft skills and cross cultural competencies that they can carry with them throughout their careers.
+The Academic Internship Program provides students with opportunities to gain firsthand experience working within an Italian business, artistic or cultural institution, or NGO while following a course in class to earn academic credit towards an undergraduate degree.
+Internships with Syracuse Florence are professional experiences that allow students, above all, to acquire soft skills and cross-cultural competencies that they can carry with them throughout their careers.

 The type of work an intern carries out varies according to the nature of the host organization and the student’s academic objectives, but the basic structure of all internships is the same: an assignment(s) carried out on-site followed by a final project which reflects upon, or in some way sums up, the student’s experience from an academic standpoint.

 Internships are offered for academic credit only.
-The final grade reflects both the quality of the work carried out on-site and the degree of professionalism and reliability demonstrated throughout the internship.
+The final grade reflects both the quality of the work carried out on-site, the degree of professionalism and reliability demonstrated throughout the internship as well as the completion of course-related assignments during the semester.

-To successfully complete an internship, all forms, assignments, and progress reports must be submitted to the internship office by the specified deadlines.
+To successfully complete an internship, all forms, assignments, and progress reports must be submitted to the Internship Liaison by the specified deadlines.

 • Complete an online interview with the prospective host organization site supervisor (to be arranged through the Syracuse Florence internship office).